 As a born and raised Florida Girl, I have spent dozens of Spring Breaks on the beautiful white sandy beaches and in natural turquoise spring waters.
-And it’s gorgeous and fun, but it’s also CROWDED.
+Which is gorgeous and fun, but it’s also CROWDED.

 This year, for Spring Break, we decided to change things up and head to the mountains for a long weekend.
 We ended up at Sugar Mountain and we loved every minute of this mini vacation!

 Here are 5 things to do at Sugar Mountain, North Carolina: